lai-kevin/OrcaNet-Tuna/README.md

 ## Side Notes
 ### - If there are any issues with running the server, it may be because you do not have the binaries built.
 ### - Remember to build in btcd, btcd/cmd/btcctl, and btcwallet directory.
 ### - Ensure you have the btcd.conf, btcwallet.conf, and btcctl.conf files.
-You may need to manually copy the .conf files and paste them in your computer's following directories: </br>
+You may need to manually copy the .conf files and paste them in your computer's following directories (for MacOS): </br>

 /Users/[username]/Library/Application Support/Btcd/btcd.conf
 </br>